• Home

 Younger Fellows Forum

-Younger Fellows Forum 2025 : 30 April – 2 May 2025, prior to the RACS Annual Scientific Congress, Sydney Australia.
+Younger Fellows Forum 2026 will be held from Monday 27 April – Wednesday 29 April in Perth prior to the RACS Annual Scientific Congress, Perth Australia.
+Applications are now open

-The 2025 Younger Fellows Forum (YFF) will take place from 30 April–2 May 2025 in Sydney, Australia.
-The theme is Innovation, Precision, Excellence.
+The 2025 Younger Fellows Forum (YFF) took take place from 30 April–2 May 2025 in Sydney, Australia.
+The theme was Innovation, Precision, Excellence.

 The 2025 YFF will be 43 years since the first Forum in 1982.
 The concept introduced in 1980 by Prof Richard Bennett, was to acknowledge and encourage the contribution of Younger Fellows to the College.
 This event selects twenty emerging leaders who are RACS Fellows within their first ten years of Fellowship, from all disciplines of surgery.